Life throws curveballs from time to time. If you encounter personal challenges during your degree, we’re here to help.

 will impact you academically.
 You may also need to contact your

-enrolment services professional (ESP) to discuss any potential impact on scholarships or bursaries, your student
+enrolment services advisor (ESA) to discuss any potential impact on scholarships or bursaries, your student

 loan eligibility, your residence contract, or your athletics eligibility.
 If the